Check battery level on devices you will be using before you go online.

 - Before hitting “send,” reread your email.
-Ideally, save it as a draft and go back to it later (remember to go back to it) and then do a final edit.
+Ideally, first, save it as a draft and go back to it later (remember to go back to it!) and then do a final edit.
 Did you say what you wanted to say in a manner and tone you wanted?

-- Was anything you wrote impulsive and should not be included?
-Is it short and succinct?
+- Was anything you wrote impulsively written and should be removed?
+Is it concise and succinct?

 - Will your email be clear to someone who is not a mind reader or a psychic?